fanluo12/GrindForNextJob/README.md

 ## 12. Integer to Roman
 ## 13. Roman to Integer
 ## 15. 3Sum
+## 19. Remove Nth Node From End of List
 ## 20. Valid Parentheses
 ## 21. Merge Two Sorted Lists
+## 25. Reverse Nodes in k-Group
 ## 26. Remove Duplicates from Sorted Array
 ## 27. Remove Element
 ## 28. Find the Index of the First Occurrence in a String